Clinton Emergency Responders Urge Residents to be “Storm Ready”

 Limbs and other trimmings should not exceed five feet in length and no greater than eight inches in diameter.
 Limbs and/or bundled branches may not weigh more than sixty pounds or exceed two cubic yards and should be placed next to the trash receptacle.

 Yard debris will be collected on the last collection day of the week.

 It is against city ordinances to blow or rake leaves into storm drains or into the gutter and prohibit the piling of leaves and yard refuse curbside for more than 14 days.

 Additionally, blocking traffic lanes or creating line-of-sight hazards for motorists can result in liabilities to the homeowner.

 Residents who contract with a tree service or hire an individual for the removal of trees on private property will be responsible for the disposal of such debris.

 Leaves make an excellent mulch for use around trees and shrubs, or in flower and vegetable gardens.
 They help retard the growth of weeds, help retain soil moisture, help maintain lower soil temperatures in the summer, and protect against temperature fluctuations and some types of low temperature injury during winter.
 They eventually decompose, adding their nutrients to the soil and improving soil structure.

-Whatever means of limb and leaf disposal is chosen, please follow city fire and disposal codes.
 For burn permits or information about outdoor burning please contact the Clinton Fire Department at 601-925-1001.
 For information about garbage and trash collection, please contact the Clinton Public Works Department at 601-924-2239.